 In March 2016, the new owner of the Cross Inn contacted Save the Bromley Cross.
 He had sold the garden to a local builder and was interested in developing the car park.
 Fortunately, we were able to convince him that it would be better kept as a pub car park, and we made an offer to buy the pub and car park, which he accepted.
 So, then we had a new challenge – £210,000 to save The Bromley Cross.
 We launched a share issue and, with help from 150 or so shareholders, we raised the money and bought the pub.

-The Pub was run initially entirely by volunteers, but in 2018, we appointed Amanda Lucas as the pub Manager to oversee the day-to-day running of The Cross.
-We still depend very highly on our crew of volunteer bar staff and, if you would like to join them, please click on the Volunteer and Rotas tab.
+The Pub is run by volunteers.
+We still depend very highly on our crew of volunteer bar staff and, if you would like to join them, please click on the Volunteering tab.